A list of controls that can be used on a installer dialog.

 Check Box

 Check BoxA two-state check box.
 The check box is used to establish one of two possible states (checked and unchecked).
 The check box's property will be empty until the check box is checked (the property's value is set to the value specified in the "Value" field).
-If you specify a value in the "Default Value" field then the check box will be checked by default.
+Use the "Selected" attribute to set the checkbox's initial state.

 For a check box control you can set the "Push Like" flag which will transform it into a button with two states: pressed and unpressed.